Interpretable Representations in Explainable AI: From Theory to Practice: Interpretable Representations

+This procedure is depicted in Figure~\ref{fig:tab}.
+When paired with a surrogate linear model, this interpretable representation allows us to investigate the influence of the designated concepts -- i.e., each numerical feature being within the specified range and each categorical attribute being of the particular value -- on the black-box prediction of the data point selected to be explained, or more precisely \emph{any} instance located within the same hyper-rectangle -- see Figure~\ref{fig:tab_ex} for an example.

-Notably, this binary interpretable representation of tabular data is specific to the explained data point (more generally, its hyper-rectangle), as was the case for images and text.
-Nonetheless, for tabular data the underlying discretisation can be reused for explaining any instance from the same data set.
-While a common practice~\cite{ribeiro2016why}, such an approach undermines faithfulness of the resulting explanations -- the goal is to produce a \emph{local} explanation of the selected data point, hence the discretisation should be truthful within the explained neighbourhood.
-Neither globally nor locally faithful discretisation can capture uniqueness of a black-box decision boundary universally well for an arbitrary data subspace~\cite{sokol2019blimey}.
-Therefore, reusing the same discretisation to generate individual IRs for tabular data can be compared to creating a super-pixel partition of a specific image and reapplying it to other, unrelated images, resulting in a technically valid, yet conceptually meaningless interpretable representation.
-Finally, selecting the bin boundaries when discretising tabular data is non-trivial and biases the explanation akin to the influence of the segmentation granularity and occlusion colour on image explanations.
+Notably, such a binary IR of tabular data is specific to the explained instance (more generally, its hyper-rectangle), as was the case for images and text.
+Nonetheless, the discretisation underlying tabular data can be easily reused for explaining other instances from the same data set.
+While a common practice~\cite{ribeiro2016why}, it should be added that such an approach might affect the faithfulness of the resulting insights since the goal is to produce a \emph{local} explanation of the selected data point, hence the discretisation should explicitly model the characteristics of the explained neighbourhood.
+Reusing the same discretisation to generate instance-specific IRs for tabular data can be compared to creating a super-pixel partition of a particular image and then reapplying it to other, \emph{unrelated} images, yielding a conceptually flawed interpretable representation.
+Additionally, selecting the bin boundaries when discretising tabular data, as well as grouping values of categorical attributes, is non-trivial and might bias the explanation similar to the influence of text pre-processing and tokenisation steps or image segmentation and occlusion strategies.
+Since neither globally nor locally faithful discretisation can capture uniqueness of a black-box decision boundary universally well for an arbitrary data subspace, each explained instance requires bespoke discretisation of the feature space~\cite{sokol2019blimey}.